The Collection

 A few detailed listings specifically advertise a 'sauna' together with the pool, whirlpool/hot tub, and fitness center, indicating a dedicated sauna facility in the common amenity area.
 Even though the MLS checkbox is less frequently used, these explicit textual mentions from multiple agents strongly support that a sauna is available to residents.

 Storage is strongly confirmed at The Collection.
-In the provided remarks, well over 20 listings mention it in varied forms such as “storage locker,” “large storage room,” “private storage room,” and “additional storage,” which suggests this is a real, recurring building feature rather than a copy-paste anomaly.
-The evidence is consistent across multiple agents and unit types, including separate owner-purchasable storage units and unit-included storage spaces.
+Across the provided remarks, well over 20 listings mention it in varied forms, including "private storage locker," "storage locker," "large storage locker," "storage room," "extra storage," and "additional storage."
+The evidence is consistent across multiple agents and appears to be a genuine building feature, not a copy-paste artifact.

 No analysis available